ParkinsonLab/Architect/README.md

 	`python downloader_of_tools.py --i yes`

 Installation of all enzyme annotation tools is recommended.
-The section entitled [Architect prerequisites](#Architect-prerequisites) outlines some of the details of the tools used, and from where the enzyme annotation tools may be manually downloaded.
+The section entitled [Architect prerequisites](#Architect-prerequisites) outlines some of the details of the tools used, in particular from where the enzyme annotation tools may be otherwise manually downloaded.

 ### For using Architect on a supercomputer/cluster